crescent-p/Obsidian-Notes/Notes/LAB STUFF/Computer Networks TCP assignment.md

 	VM gets a private ip that only host and other VM's can access.
 VM is not exposed to internet or outside the host.
 ### Internal Network
 	VM can only communicate between other VM's on the host.
 Host can't communicate with VM.

+# Promiscuous Mode
+    Enables all the network to be seen by a particular machine.
+    Network Adapter Behavior:
+    The virtual network adapter on the VM is configured to capture all packets that pass through the virtual network interface.
+This means that the VM can "see" not only the traffic intended for it but also all other network traffic that is passing through the same network segment.
+    - Possible in real world
+    - Has to enabled in a NIC.
+When enabled it will recieve all the traffice in that network.
+# How does promiscous mode work in REAL machines ??
+    - In wifi it is abovious.
+Capture all packets
+    - in systems using switches and routers this is not possible as the data is forwaded to only intented recepients
+    - in systems using hubs this method would work for capturing packets.